remicres/otb-mosaic/README.md

 ## Output spacing

-Spacing of the output mosaic can be changed using __-output.spacing__
+Spacing of the output mosaic can be changed using __-output.spacingx__ and __-output.spacingy__

+## No-data value

+The no-data value, used in both harmonization process and compositing process, can be changed using the __-nodata__ parameter

 ## Cutline (vector data)